 - The soup is done when the vegetables are soft and the potatoes are tender.

-- Serve warm with your favorite crackers, breadsticks, side salad, or crusty artisan bread.
+Serve warm with your favorite crackers, breadsticks, side salad, or crusty bread.

-*Making this soup ahead of time allows the flavors to really come together enhancing the taste.
+- Make ahead: This recipe is great for meal prep.
+Making it ahead of time allows the flavors to really come together enhancing the taste.

-*If you decide to add pasta to the soup, I suggest using no more than 1/4 cup (1/2 cup for larger pasta), increasing the broth by at least 1 cup and adding in extra seasonings.
+- Adding pasta: If you decide to add pasta to the soup, I suggest using no more than ¼ cup (½ cup for larger pasta), increasing the broth by at least 1 cup, and adding in extra seasonings.

-*If you decide to add rice to the soup, I suggest using about 1/4 cup, increasing the broth another 1/2 cup and adding in extra seasonings.
+- Adding rice: If you decide to add rice to the soup, I suggest using about ¼ cup, increasing the broth by another ½ cup, and adding in extra seasonings.

 **Nutritional info is provided as an estimate based on the ingredients I used and for convenience and as a courtesy only.**